 It’s normal to feel anxious from time to time when life throws you a curveball, but for people who deal with this problem consistently, it may be best to seek out the help of a professional anxiety treatment center.

-Much like with substance use disorder or alcohol use disorder, when you find the symptoms of anxiety are interfering with your daily living, it’s time to think about getting mental health help.
+Much like with substance use disorder or alcohol use disorder, when you find that the symptoms of anxiety are interfering with your daily living, it’s time to think about getting mental health help.

 There are several types of anxiety disorder:

 GAD is characterized by persistent and excessive anxiety about events, or sometimes even routine issues.
-Worrying tends to be disproportionate to the circumstances, difficult to control, and sometimes triggering physical side effects.
+Worrying tends to be disproportionate to the circumstances, difficult to control, and sometimes triggers physical side effects.
 Generalized anxiety disorder often co-occurs with depression or other anxiety disorders.

 Panic disorder involves recurring episodes of intense fear or anxiety.
 These feelings typically peak and subside within 30 minutes when they manifest in the form of panic attacks.

 Also commonly known as social phobia, this mental health condition is characterized by the fear, anxiety, and avoidance of social situations due to feelings of self-consciousness or embarrassment.

 This childhood disorder is characterized by anxiety out of proportion to the developmental level of the child-related to being separated from parents or caregivers.

 If you find any symptoms of anxiety disrupting your day-to-day life, you should first schedule an appointment with your primary healthcare provider.
 They can check for any underlying medical condition that could be causing the anxiety or panic.